-Mr. Fong Sou Lam, aged 88, is the founder of the Group and the Chairman Emeritus of the Company.
-Mr. Fong established the dyeing and finishing machine manufacturing business in 1963 and has over 50 years of business experience in the industry.
+Mr. Fong Sou Lam, aged 89, is the founder of the Group and the Chairman Emeritus of the Company.
+Mr. Fong established the dyeing and finishing machine manufacturing business in 1963 and has extensive of business experience in the industry.